hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 functionally equivalent form of echolocation.
 But if consciousness has a functional characterization, it raises a strange
-question: is it possible to mock up a "near enough is good enough" functional analogue for a creature which does not possess it?
+question: is it possible to mock up a "near enough is good enough" functional analogue for a creature which does not have conscious experience?
 Naturally, such a creature would need to have enough cognitive machinery to *simulate* consciousness, and one might ask how this could be possible if it did not have conscious experience to begin with.